jmwai/cart-pilot/backend/apidoc.md

 ### Overview

-This section provides a complete guide for implementing a Next.js chatbot frontend using the official A2A JavaScript SDK to interact with the Shopping Orchestrator.
+This section provides a complete guide for implementing a Next.js chatbot frontend using the official A2A JavaScript SDK to interact with Cart Pilot.

 **References:**
 - [A2A JavaScript SDK](https://github.com/a2aproject/a2a-js)